vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 {.is-info}

 ### Module 3 - Pairwise Alignment
 > Alignments are a powerful way to compare related DNA or protein sequences.
 They can be used to capture various facts about the sequences aligned, such as common evolutionary descent or common structural function.
 See good over all summary [HERE](https://www.ncbi.nlm.nih.gov/books/NBK464187/).
+We will focus first on pairwise sequence alignmemnts that are use to compare two sequences and search databases.
 {.is-info}

 **Module Objectives**